-Technology Center.
+Education Center and Integrated Technology Center.
 In 2018, the college renovated the Veteran Military Center and the Learning Commons; in 2019, the remainder of the building was remodeled to create an open and accessible space.

-Administrative Center: Located at 111 7th Street North, this five-story masonry structure was purchased in 1971.
+2. Administrative Center: Located at 111 7th Street North. this five-story masonry structure was purchased in 1971.
 The building is 41,757 square feet and was remodeled in 1983, 1993, 1996, 2010, and 2011.
-It houses the Wellness Center (fitness), gymnasium, District Board room, computer lab, and administrative offices for Human Resources, the President and Vice Presidents, Marketing and Communications, Grants, Planning and Organizational Excellence, Payroll, Business Services, and Institutional Research.
+It houses the Wellness Center (fitness), gymnasium, District Board room, computer lab, and administrative offices for Human Resources. the President and Vice Presidents.
+Marketing and Communications, and Planning and Organizational Excellence, Payroll, and Business Services.

 3. Integrated Technology Center: Located at 717 Vine Steet, this four-story masonry building was constructed in 1975, with the second floor added in 1994.
 The building was previously 55,414 square feet.
-The newly remodeled building has a total of 123,724 square feet.
-The primary goal for the design of the ITC was for the ability to use the building as a lab, reduce environmental impact, and create a space for world-class instruction.
-Additionally, programs of the same cluster were located closer increase synergies between programs.
+The newly remodeled building has a total of 127,287 square feet.
+The primary goal of the Integrated Technology Center's design was the ability to use the building as a lab, reduce environmental impact, and create a space for world-class instruction.
+Additionally, programs of the same cluster were located closer together to increase synergies between programs. extensive The remodel of the first two floors, and the addition of two floors included rigorous efforts to increase energy savings and reduce the use of materials intended for landfills.
+The building is certified as LEED Platinum.
+This facility includes the Integrated Technology Division office and the following program areas: Agri-Business